workshops

 writing, communications, confidence

 The transition to the workplace after college, grad school, or time at home can be intimidating.
-Don't let it be.
 Sharpen the written skills needed for daily communications, tighten your grasp on language, practice your storytelling & listening, see the importance of creativity and compassion, fire up your confidence.
+In an AI world, you need thoughtful, nuanced human skills to shine.
 Covered: emails, cover letters, pitches, storytelling, giving and receiving feedback, thank you's, basic expository writing

 Workshop includes: